 Globally, 20 percent of the world's people in the richest countries account for 86 percent of total private consumption expenditures.
 More specifically, this richest fifth consume 45 percent of all meat and fish, consume 58 percent of total energy, and own 87 percent of the world's vehicle fleet.

-Not only do we consume more but we waste in staggering amounts.
-According to the US Department of Agriculture, up to one-fifth of America's food goes to waste each year.
-That is almost 100 billion pounds of food that could have roughly fed 49 million people worldwide.
+Not only do we consume more, but we waste in staggering amounts.
+According to the United States.
+Department of Agriculture, up to one-fifth of America's food goes to waste each year.
+That is almost 100 billion pounds of food, enough to feed roughly 49 million people worldwide.
 On average, American households waste 14 percent of their food purchases.
 Nationwide that adds up to $43 billion annually.

 As wealthy countries increase consumption, they also increase their exploitation of the world's natural resources, and in turn emit more greenhouse gases.
-According to scientists, greenhouse gas emissions are continuing to rise by two percent a year despite hundreds of environmental agreements, including the Kyoto Protocol, and a lot of singing and dancing.
+According to scientists, greenhouse gas emissions are continuing to rise by two percent a year despite hundreds of environmental agreements, including the Kyoto Protocol in 1997 and the clarion call of the Paris Climate Agreement in 2016.

-The bottom line is that unless we change our wasteful lifestyle, we may not be able to avoid the dreadful climate changes.
+The bottom line is that unless we change our wasteful lifestyle, we will not be able to avoid dreadful climate changes.

-As Muslims however, unfavorable forecasts cannot stand in the way of us taking action.
+As Muslims, we must not let unfavorable forecasts stand in the way of taking direct action.
 Prophet Muhammad said, "If the last hour comes and in your hand you have a seedling, then if you are able to plant it before that, then do so."
 May the peace and blessings of God be upon the Prophet.

 Let's thank the Lord of the Universe Who created us from nothing and Who ultimately controls the variables that we depend upon for our life.
 Let's bow with humbleness in front of the Almighty, as we have been arrogant in our inconsiderate usage of His bounties.